ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

     - Use 'AzureAD' if the group only exists in Azure Active Directory and is not synced to on-prem.
 Only one pure Azure AD group is supported, it must be the group with the highest priority (first list entry).
   - Security identifier (SID) of the group, as string in the "S-[...]" format
   - If multiple licence groups are defined, designate one of these groups as default or fallback group.
 For details, see '[How licence groups work](#how-licence-groups-work)'.
-- Confirmation that:
-  - All the technicians and content managers involved in the test have read and understood the general documentation ("README") of the Set-OutlookSignatures open-source version available at https://github.com/GruberMarkus/Set-OutlookSignatures
-  - The open-source version of Set-OutlookSignatures has already been successfully implemented, as this is a requirement for the Benefactor Circe add-on
-  - All the technicians and content managers involved in the test have read and understood the Benefactor Circle specific documentation available at https://explicitconsulting.at/open-source/set-outlooksignatures
-  - Everyone involved in the pilot is aware that support may be chargeable.
-This includes workshops, implementation support, all forms of remote or on site outsourcing, support for topics already well-explained in the documentation and support for problems with the root cause outside of Set-OutlookSignatures or Set-OutlookSignatures Benefactor Circle.
-  - You have read and accept the general terms and conditions available at https://explicitconsulting.at/legal

 The licence file contains the following information:
 - Invoice address of the Benefactor Circle member